urbit/docs/concepts/azimuth.md

 ## Arvo vs. Azimuth

 Urbit is a project, not a single computer system.
-It has three components: Arvo, the operating system; Azimuth, the identity system; and Landscape, the pattern for creating software experiences for individual Urbit communities.
-Let's compare the first two.
+It has multiple components: Arvo, the operating system; and Azimuth, the identity system.
+Let's compare them.

 **Arvo** is an operating system that provides the software for a personal server.
 These personal servers together constitute the peer-to-peer Arvo network.
 To make this network work on the social level, Arvo is built to work with a system of scarce and immutable identities.